skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 We explain them in details below.

-To launch a spot job, users should upload their codebase and data to cloud buckets through :ref:`Sky Storage <sky-storage>`.
+To launch a spot job, users should upload their codebase and data through :ref:`Sky Storage <sky-storage>`.
-Note that the bucket will be available across regions and clouds and enables transparent job relaunching without user's intervention.
+Note that the sky storage bucket will be available across regions and clouds and enables transparent job relaunching without user's intervention.
 The YAML below shows an example.

 .. code-block:: yaml